infovore/gate_clock/README.md

 Rotate the encoder to adjust the tempo.

-The poteniometer does its best to apply something approximating swing, but because the volca is clocked on 8ths, it's a bit rubbish.
+The poteniometer does its best to apply something approximating swing, but because the Volca is clocked on 8ths, it's a bit rubbish.
 Sorry.

+It'd probably also work with anything else.

+## Next steps

+I'd like some CV out too.